1945

 or DCA (both home bases for the plane).
 One ground crew member is standing just inside the

-passenger door, while another TWA baggage man pauses outside the fuselage with two Frye
+passenger door while another TWA baggage man pauses outside the fuselage with two Frye

 suitcases.
 The nose luggage compartment is open and luggage belonging to Jack and Helen Frye